yoooyle/resumeScreener/README.md

 # Resume Fact Extractor

-This Python program analyzes PDF resumes using OpenAI's GPT-4o to extract structured information about candidates.
-It evaluates multiple dimensions including English proficiency, technical breadth, leadership experience, and more.
+This Python program analyzes PDF resumes using OpenAI's GPT-4o to extract structured information about candidates, scores them based on multiple dimensions, and provides ranked results.

 ## Features